CLIP's Visual Embedding Projector is a Few-shot Cornucopia

-Similarly on the text side, the embeddings are projected into the shared latent space using a linear layer.

-As discussed in~\cref{sec:clip_arch}, CLIP projects both visual and text embeddings into the shared latent space using linear layers.
-We show that fine-tuning only the projection matrix $\mW_o$ in~\cref{eq:resnet_processing} or~\cref{eq:vit_processing} can be a strong alternative to prompt tuning and feature adapters.
+with $\vx_o \in \mathbb{R}^{D_o}$ the latent visual features before projection, $\mW_o \in \mathbb{R}^{D \times D_o}$ the projection matrix and $\vb_o$ a bias term.
+We show that fine-tuning only the projection matrix $\mW_o$ in~\cref{eq:resnet_processing} can be a strong alternative to prompt tuning and feature adapters.
 Specifically, the probability that a sample $i$ belongs to the class $k$ is computed as the Softmax over cosine similarities of image-text embeddings: